-'I take inspiration from the sea battered coasts of the UK and Brittany and the bleak landscapes of Cumbria, finding fragments that hint at stories lost in the mists of time.'
+'I take inspiration from the sea battered coasts of the UK and Brittany as well as the bleak landscapes of Cumbria, finding fragments that hint at stories lost in the mists of time.'

-Her recent ceramic work is smoke fired, where the clay has no glaze but takes on markings during the process.
+Her smoke fired ceramic work has no glaze but takes on markings during the process.
 Each piece is worked by hand to create the form and the finished surface, which is sometimes burnished with a smooth stone repeatedly as it dries.
-She fires to a temperature of around 1000ºC and when cool, surrounds the work with sawdust which burns gradually from above, often over several days.
+She fires to a temperature of around 1000ºC and when cool, surrounds the work with sawdust which burns gradually from above, often over several hours.
 The smoke leaves carbonised atmospheric patterns making each piece unique with its own story to tell.

 For news of exhibitions and workshops please go to the events